Resilient-Labs/simple-api-bootcamp/README.md

 # Pokemon Sprite Generator

-    Generate Sprites for different pokemon
+    Generate Sprites for different pokemon using a different API

 ## Live Project-